-1.4 Scope of the Study
+1.6 Scope of the study

-1.4.1 Geographical Scope
+1.6.1.
+Geographical scope

-The study was carried out in Bwanswa Sub County in Kibaale District, Western Uganda.
+The study was carried out in Ruhinda Sub County in Mitooma district, western Uganda.

-1.4.2 Subject Scope
+1.6.2 Subject scope

-The study focused on the socio-economic factors and school drop out in Bwanswa Sub County, Kibaale District.
-Respondents were people who were Parents, Teachers, and District Education Officers.
+The study focused on the socio-economic factors and school dropout in Ruhinda Sub County, respondents were people who were parents, teachers and district education officers.

-1.4.3 Time Scope
+1.6.3 Time scope

-The study was carried out in July and August 2011.
-The researcher investigated the socioeconomic factors and the school drop out in Bwanswa Sub County Kibaale District.
+The research was carried out between March 2017 and May 2017.
+The researcher investigated the socio-economic factors and the school dropout in Ruhinda sub county Mitooma district.

-1.5 Significance of the Study
+1.7.
+Significance of the study

-The knowledge on the importance of materials may provoke the teachers, parents, care givers to develop more attractive materials so as to enable the children improve in their mental development through discovery and exploration.
+The knowledge on the importance of materials may provoke the teachers, parents, caregivers to develop more attractive materials so as to enable the children improve in their mental development through discovery and exploration.